-The authors thank the senior editor, associate editor, and anonymous reviewers for valuable feedback and Michael Chang and members of the Atlanta Air Quality Forecasting Team for sharing the data used in this paper and their insights on the smog forecasting process.
-The authors dedicate this paper to their late advisor, mentor, and coauthor, Sandra A. Slaughter.
+The authors thank the senior editor, associate editor, and anonymous reviewers for their valuable feedback.
+The authors would also like to thank Michael Chang and members of the Atlanta Air Quality Forecasting Team for sharing the data used in this paper and their insights on the smog forecasting process.
+The authors dedicate this paper to our late advisor, mentor, and coauthor, Sandra A. Slaughter.